You are required to provide current contact info with your domain registration. But do you have to share it with the world?

 No – not if you’re smart about it.

-When you register a domain name, you’re required to provide contact details including your name, physical address, e-mail address and telephone number.
-ICANN collects that information and displays it in a public directory.
+When you register a domain name, you’re required to provide your registrar with contact details including your name, physical address, e-mail address and telephone number.
+ICANN provides tools that allow anyone to search the information you provided.

 Domain privacy: Why you need it & where to find it